dflock/muso/README.md

 * Albums with '(YYYY)' in the folder name
 * Albums with '[cd|disk ??]' in the folder name
 * Albums with extraneous spaces in the folder name
+* Albums with folder names that Aren't Title Case
 * Extraneous .m3u, .info, .sfv, etc... files.
 * The following filename structures:
 	* Compilation Albums: `<album> - <discnumber>.<tracknumber> - <artist> - <title>.ext`